 Polyamide 66 has been recently used in mechanical applications especially in gears manufacturing due to their low weight, low cost, and good tribological characteristics.
-In particular, a great attention must be considered on the specific wear rate for polyamide 66 and their composites under dry sliding conditions.
-The goal of this paper is to study the effect of wear parameters; applied load, sliding distance and thermal effects on specific wear rate for neat polyamide 66 and their composites after adding 1% wt CNT or 30%wt (CF) under dry sliding conditions as well as, study the effect of the reinforcement materials on the hardness and their relationship to specific wear rate.
-The experimental result shows that the increasing in wear parameters leads to increase the specific wear rate.
-However, with the addition of 1% wt CNT or 30%wt (CF) increasing the wear resistance by 130% and 200% under (30N) applied load and by 107% and 144% under (4000m) sliding distance respectively moreover, significant increasing in hardness explained the enhancement in wear resistance.
-A scanning electron microscopy was done for the harmed specimen surfaces and the images appeared that the addition of reinforcement materials give smooth surfaces with little harm unlike neat polyamide 66.
+In particular, great attention must be considered on the specific wear rate for polyamide 66 and their composites under dry sliding conditions.
+The goal of this paper is to study the effect of wear parameters; applied load, sliding distance and thermal effects on specific wear rate for neat polyamide 66 and their composites after adding 1% wt CNT or 30% wt (CF) under dry sliding conditions as well as, study the effect of the reinforcement materials on the hardness and their relationship to specific wear rate.
+The experimental result shows that the increase in wear parameters leads to increase the specific wear rate.
+However, with the addition of 1% wt CNT or 30% wt (CF) increasing the wear resistance by 130% and 200% under (30N) applied load and by 107% and 144% under (4000m) sliding distance respectively.
+Moreover, significant increase in hardness explained the enhancement in wear resistance.
+A scanning electron microscopy was done for the harmed specimen surfaces with little harm unlike neat polyamide 66.